Dunedin's annual larp convention.

 An NZLARPS project is a larp-related project organised by a member of the society.
-The organiser has complete creative control.
+The organiser has complete creative control and retains all their intellectual property.
 The society lends support, funding, equipment and expertise to the project.
 The society will own any resources and profit created, so that they can be re-used for future projects.

 A project does not have to be a larp event, although many are.
 Other examples of projects include the annual larp convention Chimera and various community gatherings.

+Post your idea on the Game Ideas forum (external link) on Diatribe, or one of the Larp groups on Facebook.
 The first step is to get some feedback on whether the idea is sound.
-You will get constructive feedback from the community.
 This step is optional.

 To download the documents, right-click the link and select "Save As..." then save the forms on your computer.
 Open the forms and fill them in with the project details and finances.
 You only need to fill in a budget if your project requires funding.
 Contact the society President if have any questions or need help filling in the form.